 When installing or upgrading any type of photovoltaic (PV) system, you need to make sure that everything is set up and configured properly.
-This, of course, starts with making sure that the system itself is handled correctly, but you also need to make sure that you have the proper safety requirements in place.
+This, of course, starts with making sure that the system is handled correctly, but you also need to ensure that you have the proper safety requirements in place.
 This means making sure that you have warning labels in place in all the required areas.

 The standards for labeling PV systems are set up and updated in the National Electric Code (NEC).
-This is a set of standards that is used for just about all types of electrical equipment and wiring, including solar panels.
+This set of standards is used for just about all types of electrical equipment and wiring, including solar panels.
 The NEC standards have been approved and are used by many countries around the world.
 In the United States, the NEC has been adopted by the America National Standards Institute (ANSI) which is dedicated to ensuring that set standards are established and adopted by relevant organizations.

 While ANSI is not a governmental agency that has the power to enforce these standards, their rules and recommendations do carry a lot of weight.
 Agencies such as OSHA generally take the recommendations from ANSI and make them a requirement for businesses in the USA.
-These same standards are often adopted by other countries, especially those that do a lot of business with the United Sates.
+These same standards are often adopted by other countries, especially those that do a lot of business with the United States.

 - Who Regulates Electrical Panel Labeling?